Lawnton, Queensland: History

+The first railway bridge over the North Pine River from Lawnton to Petrie carrying the North Coast railway line was completed in 1888; it carried one railway line.
+Another bridge was built in 1913 to carry two railway lines.
+That bridge was replaced with another bridge completed in 2016 which can carry four railway lines.

 Lawnton State School opened in 1967.

 Pine Rivers Special School opened in April 1986.

 The area east of Gympie Road was previously known as Wyllie (named after Alexander James Wyllie) until September 1989 when the Queensland Government decided to incorporate it within the suburb of Lawnton.
 It was also the location of the World War II Petrie Airfield.